Paramount Global Content Distribution: Desilu International/Paramount Television International/Paramount International Television (1962–2006)

+CBS Broadcast International (1981–2007)

-In 1981, CBS launched its international division, CBS Broadcast International, to sell news, sports and entertainment programing produced in-house to foreign markets as well as non-broadcast and new technology markets in the U.S. It eventually merged into CBS Worldwide Enterprises and later merged into its marketing unit CBS Productions (unrelated to the later company of the same name) with CBS Theatrical Films on 17 December 1984.
+In 1981, CBS launched its international division, CBS Broadcast International, to sell news, sports and entertainment programming produced in-house to foreign markets as well as non-broadcast and new technology markets in the United States.
+It eventually merged into CBS Worldwide Enterprises and later incorporated into its marketing unit CBS Productions (unrelated to the later company of the same name) with CBS Theatrical Films in August 1984.
 In the summer of 1985, CBS Productions, CBS News and Columbia House partnered to produce a videocassette The Vietnam War with Walter Cronkite.

 Later that year, CBS shut down its theatrical production unit and CBS Broadcast International spun-out from the production unit, restoring the CBS Broadcast International moniker in the process.
 It planned to provide the CBS Evening News bulletins to UK-based British Satellite Broadcasting in 1988.

-CBS Broadcast International produced syndicated episodes of the TV series, The Twilight Zone in 1985.
-It then signed a partnership agreement with MGM/UA Telecommunications 2 years later to syndicate its episodes from all 2 seasons with the addition of 30 new first-run episodes in order to form a 90-episode syndication package.
-On 28 October that same year, CBS Broadcast International announced its acquisition of TV and ancillary market rights to four Academy Award/Oscar-winning films produced by Arthur Cohn such as Dangerous Moves, Black and White in Color, The Garden of the Finzi Continis and The Sky Above, The Mud Below.
+CBS Broadcast International produced syndicated episodes of the television series, The Twilight Zone in 1985.
+It then signed a partnership agreement with MGM/UA Telecommunications 2 years later to syndicate its episodes from all 2 seasons with 30 new first-run episodes to form a 90-episode syndication package.
+On 28 October that same year, CBS Broadcast International announced its acquisition of television and ancillary market rights to four Academy Award/Oscar-winning films produced by Arthur Cohn such as Dangerous Moves, Black and White in Color, The Garden of the Finzi Continis and The Sky Above, The Mud Below.
 It also announced plans to pick up the bulletins of CBS Evening News with Dan Rather which would place it on a tape-delayed basis on international channel Tele Monte Carlo.

-In 1986, CBS Broadcast International has a partnership that they will exploit the rights to the Madison Square Garden properties.
-In 1987, the company, along with MCA TV International, had inked an agreement with China Central Television (CCTV), to offer a total of 100 drama hours, which combined, represent the largest license to date, and making it the two Hollywood studios the largest suppliers for foreign producers on Chinese TV.
-In 1990, it was considered as an investor in the Nine Television Network.

-In 1995, CBS Broadcast International launched a joint venture to be headed by Peter Press.
-In 1998, James Dowaliby was tapped to be vice president of production and Christopher Ottinger was named vice president of business development at the division.
-Later that year, Paramount has plans to sign for an international co-production.

 CBS Broadcast International launched a global programming alliance with Virgin Media Television in 1997.
 That following year, Stephanie Pacheco was named the managing director of international sales of the division.

-In 2000, the division was touted to develop and co-produce Jeremiah with Lionsgate, but got replaced by MGM.